mindphluxnet/foodrun-scripts/README.md

 # foodrun-7-8.au3

 This script plays level 7-8 to earn you several achievements.
-This will take about two hours.
+This will take about two hours if you followed the guide on TrueAchievements.com or possibly less if you actually bothered to play the game.

 - Your Move (make 2500 moves)
 - Top of the Food Chain (eat 10000 food)